You planned, you optimized, you published, and still, no clicks?

 Google’s interpretation of search intent evolved because its LLMs now assess whether content satisfies a task, not just matches keywords.

-Social signals shape AI-driven rankings because they reflect how real users phrase questions, express pain points, and engage with platforms like Reddit or LinkedIn—insights that AI SEO agents using SERP visibility surface to help brands stay visible in AI-generated answers.
+Social signals shape AI-driven rankings because they reflect how real users phrase questions, express pain points, and engage with platforms like Reddit or LinkedIn—insights that Autonomous marketing platform using SERP visibility surface to help brands stay visible in AI-generated answers.

 Powered by LLMs, the Helpful Content System interprets the user’s goal behind a query, the overall tone, and whether the content is complete.
 The system also evaluates the intent stage—covering informational, navigational, and transactional journeys.